 - 1 tomato large

-- 1 tbsp unsalted roasted peanuts optional, approx, to top
+- 1 tablespoon unsalted roasted peanuts optional, approx, to top

 - 2 yolks from the hard boiled eggs , above